turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_javascript.markdown

 ### The Document Object Model (DOM)

 The browser gives us some useful global objects for free.
-The `window` object is the global object and it holds oa lot of information about the browser window including it's current location (URL), size, etc. `document` contains a representation of the current web page.
+The `window` object is the global object and it holds a lot of information about the browser window including it's current location (URL), size, etc. `document` contains a representation of the current web page.

 `document` contains a bunch of methods that allow us to query the DOM.
 Let's talk about two commonly used methods.